 Johnston’s killings continued for years, and the Crow seemed helpless to respond.
 But one winter, as Johnston was traveling over five hundred miles to visit his Flathead kin, he was ambushed by a group of Blackfoot warriors who intended to present him to the Crow for a handsome reward.
 The Blackfoot overtook Johnston and captured him, placing him in a teepee and binding him with leather straps.
 A young warrior guard was placed just outside.
 But Johnston turned out to be an unmanageable prisoner.

-Inside where he couldn't be seen, Johnston eventually managed to chew through the leather straps which bound him, and he slipped out of the exit.
-When he confronted the guard outside, Johnston-- who was a large man of about six feet and two hundred pounds-- landed a devastating blow to the man's nose before he was able to act.
-Johnston wasted no time in taking the warrior's knife, which he used to saw one of the Indian's legs off at the hip.
-Armed with the leg as a blunt instrument and with the warrior's knife, Johnston managed to fight his way out of the Blackfoot camp and make his escape into the woods.
+Inside where he couldn’t be seen, Johnston eventually managed to chew through the leather straps which bound him, and he slipped out of the exit.
+When he confronted the guard outside, Johnston—who was a large man over six feet tall and weighing about two hundred and fifty pounds—landed a devastating blow to the man’s nose before he was able to act.
+Johnston wasted no time in taking the warrior’s knife, which he used to saw one of the Indian’s legs off at the hip.
+Armed with the leg as a blunt instrument and with the warrior’s knife, Johnston managed to fight his way out of the Blackfoot camp and make his escape into the woods.

 After almost twenty years and countless Crow deaths, Johnston finally ended his vendetta against the Crow and made peace.
 This truce was so complete that he thereafter referred to the members of the Crow tribe as “his brothers.”

 Liver-Eating Johnson never ate another human liver, but during the Civil War he did join the Union Army in St. Louis.
 He worked as a sharpshooter, and was honorably discharged the following year.
 During the 1880s he was appointed deputy sheriff in Leadville, Colorado and later as a town marshal in Red Lodge, Montana.